Is your child ready for a cell phone? Take this quiz to find out.

 Many ID theft protection plans offer family plan options, which extend the coverage from individual plans to adult family members and children.

 LifeLock's family plans include child identity and SSN alerts and child credit file detection.
+LifeLock will also help guide you through a child credit freeze (a free service offered by the three main credit bureaus).
 For members who get the Norton 360 add-on, LifeLock offers parental controls, such as content filters, screen-time limits, and online surveillance tools.

 What to know: LifeLock provides industry-standard protection for families, but its family plans are expensive and somewhat limited.
 Compared to Aura’s family plans that cover up to five adults (who can reside in different households) and unlimited children, LifeLock only covers two adults and five children.